Khushir474/Loan-Risk-Prediction-Model-with-WebApp/README.md

 ### Steps to undertake
 - [x] **Data cleaning and preprocessing**
 Handling missing values, converting categorical variables into numeric variables, scaling/normalizing the data, and handling any outliers or anomalies in the data.
-In addition, you'll want to address the class imbalance issue by either oversampling the minority class (loans that are not fully paid) or undersampling the majority class (loans that are fully paid)
+In addition, addressing the class imbalance issue by either oversampling the minority class (loans that are not fully paid) or undersampling the majority class (loans that are fully paid)
 - [ ] **Exploratory Data Analysis (EDA)**
 Exploring the dataset to gain insights into the data, such as distributions of variables, correlations between variables, and identifying any patterns in the data.
 - [ ] **Feature engineering**
 Creating new features or transforming existing features to improve the predictive power of the model.
 - [ ] **Model selection**
-Try several models, such as decision trees, random forests, logistic regression, or support vector machines (SVM).
+Trying out several models, such as decision trees, random forests, logistic regression, or support vector machines (SVM).
 - [ ] **Model training and evaluation**
 Training the selected model on the data and evaluating its performance using various metrics such as accuracy, precision, recall, and F1 score.
 - [ ] **Hyperparameter tuning**